 Here are two trending designs for vintage, mid-century and modern console tables that will dominate for years to come.

-In recent years, many have started to emphasize simple decor and modern designs.
+In recent years, many have started to emphasize simple and modern decor designs.
 People have come to realize that adding more items to a room does not always improve it.
 Sometimes, having less can also be an elegant and practical option.

-Vintage interior design guides would recommend detailed and heavy console tables.
+Vintage interior design guides would recommend detailed and oak console tables.
 However, the minimalistic interior design style is rapidly becoming more popular.
 Simple pieces are not only beautiful but also highly functional.
 Showrooms at 2220 offers a modern console table in the style of Karl Springer that will help you find the sleek lines of your living space.

 The notable Art Deco style evolved in Paris in the 1920s and 30s.
 This particular style adds 20th-century glamour to a room.
 An Art Deco console table can be characterized by bold geometric shapes, intricate details, and bright colors.